Colby College: 19th century

 In the fall of 1871, Colby University was the first all-male college in New England to accept female students.
 The national Sigma Kappa sorority was founded at Colby in 1874 by the college's first five female students.
-However the college resegregated them in 1890.
-One of the buildings is named after the first woman to attend, Mary Caffrey Low, who was the valedictorian of the class of 1875.
+However the college temporarily resegregated them in 1890.
+One of the buildings is named after the first woman to attend, Mary Caffrey Low, who was the valedictorian of the Class of 1875.
+In "The History of Colby College," Ernest C. Marriner wrote, "No small part of the agitation that arose later in regard to the retention of women in the College was prompted by the fact that they persistently ran away with the honors."
+In 1890, the president of Colby initiated a plan to divide women and men into separate classes at the college.
+Low, along with Louise Coburn and 17 other women who had graduated from Colby, sent a petition protesting the move.
+The letter declared, "The issue is not whether men and women can recite together, whether men and women shall study this or that.
+It is simply the issue whether the men are willing to take the risk of having women surpass them in scholarship."

 In 1874, based on the success of its partnership with the Coburn Classical Institute, Colby created relationships with Hebron Academy and Houlton Academy (most recently known as Ricker College).
 In 1893, the Higgins Classical Institute was also deeded to Colby – the last preparatory school that the university would acquire.
-Students published the first issue of The Colby Echo in 1877.
-On January 25, 1899, Colby president Nathaniel Butler Jr. '73, renamed the "university" Colby College.
+Students published the first issue of the Colby Echo in 1877.
+On January 25, 1899, Colby president Nathaniel Butler Jr., Class of 1873, renamed the "university" Colby College.

 20th century

 In 1920, Colby celebrated its centennial, marking not the date of the original charter (1813), but the date of its charter from the new State of Maine in 1820.